maganoegi/PyTerm/README.md

 The general idea is: a line is decomposed into "words".
 These words then are parsed one by one, checking whether they are a valid command.
 If "flags" are possible, the "words" that follow are checked as well, in order to include them into the expression.
 If at any point an error is encountered, __stderr__ is written to and the program stops - not without displaying what the error is!
 If a command is run successfully, the output is written to the __stdout__.

+If a __;__ separator is present, line is decomposed into lines.
+Then we process each line as mentioned above.

 Once a line has been processed without fail and the resulting __stdout__ is printed onto the terminal (provided it's not empty).

 The library used for system operations is python's __os__ library.

+# Reflections

+## Difficulties
+I did not have enough time to implement the __pipe__ functionality.
+Due to time constraints I decided to do the rest of the functionalities well enough, and leave piping to the last - seen that it's relatively simple and requires funnelling of stdout into stdin, which then needs to be taken as an input if it's not empty.

+Another nice thing I would have loved to do is to think about a way to avoid the huge if-elif-else sequence in inputHandler.py.
+Since switch-case does not exist in Python, this was the best option at the time.
+Maybe POO functionality could have provided a better solution.
+To be explored.

+Noteworthy commands were: __duplicate__ for the search for the optimal way to find matches, __wc__ for flag handling, __rm/mv/touch__ for my first experience with callbacks in python, and ofcourse __tree__, which was my favorite part of this project.
+I wanted to have it exactly like in bash, and I managed to achieve that.

+I am a bit dissapointed that I did not have enough time to finish the project entirely (pipe, smarter separation with ;), but I have learned A LOT for the projects to come.
+And since Python has become my go-to language, this experience is very valuable.

+## Conclusion
+Very enriching project, best way to understand what is happening behind the schemes of a shell, even though the project's scope is limited.
+It's a pleasure to work with Python, and I would love to master this language entirely.